ozanergon/asp-graduates-platform/README.md

 # asp-graduates-platform
 This project was made to do the homework of the university lecture. <br>
-It is a platform to bring university graduates together using the ASP language.
+It is a platform for communication of university graduates using the ASP language